lightningdevkit/lightningdevkit.org/docs/blockchain_data/full_blocks.md

 `ChainMonitor` as blocks are connected and disconnected.
 LDK will handle the rest!

 So what happens?
-The `ChannelManager` examines the blocks transactions and updates the internal channel state as needed.
+The `ChannelManager` examines the block's transactions and updates the internal channel state as needed.
 The `ChainMonitor` will detect any spends of the channel funding transaction or any pertinent transaction outputs, tracking them as necessary.